Psalm 87 – Citizens of Zion

 “This one was born there.”
 Selah

 ii.
 Of Zion it will be said: Kidner and others note that the Septuagint renders it something like this: and Zion shall be called a mother.
-Paul had this verse directly in mind in Galatians 4:26.
+Paul had this verse directly in mind in Galatians 4:26: but the Jerusalem above is free, which is the mother of us all.

 b.
 The LORD will record, when He registers the peoples: This citizenship and birthright is declared and recorded by God.
 It is He who registers the peoples.

 i.
-The Bible clearly speaks of God’s special regard towards the land of Israel and Jerusalem specifically.
+The Bible clearly speaks of God’s special regard toward the land of Israel, and for Jerusalem specifically.
 Yet the idea of being a citizen of Zion and being registered as a born-citizen of His City is also a spiritual concept.
 The New Testament speaks of a heavenly Zion and our registration there: But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, to the general assembly and church of the firstborn who are registered in heaven (Hebrews 12:22-23).
-Paul also wrote ofthe Jerusalem above is free, which is the mother of us all (Galatians 4:26).
+Paul also noted, the Jerusalem above is free, which is the mother of us all (Galatians 4:26).

 ii.
 In Jesus Christ, every believer can have the privilege of registration in Zion, of being a citizen of the heavenly City of God.
 This does not eliminate the special regard God has had, presently has, and will have for the literal land of Israel and Jerusalem, but it surpasses it.